alexbelgium/hassio-addons/README.md

-# Hassio Add-ons by alexbelgium

-## About
+# About
-My hassio addon repository.
+My home assistant addon repository, by alexbelgium

-## Installation
+# Installation

 Adding this add-ons repository to your Hass.io Home Assistant instance is pretty easy.
 Follow [the official instructions](https://home-assistant.io/hassio/installing_third_party_addons) on the